Battery charging diagnosis at a glance

 Many RV charging mysteries begin with a display that is incomplete, miscalibrated, or being read in the wrong context.

 Voltage alone can be misleading.
 A battery under load may look weak.
 A battery being charged may look healthier than it really is.
-A lithium battery can hold voltage differently than older lead-acid batteries.
+A lithium battery can hold voltage differently than a lead-acid battery.
 A monitor percentage can drift if the shunt was never configured correctly or never got a full-charge sync.

 Use at least two clues: